domain-protect/domain-protect/docs/a-records.md

 * requires at least one IP address in database
 * it may take up to 6 hours for DynamoDB to update `Item count`

-## Preventing false positive alerts in production
+## Minimising false positives
 False positive alerts can occur when an 'A' record legitimately points to an IP address in an AWS account outside your organisation, for example a company website hosted by a third party.

-To minimise these alerts in production when enabling the feature for the first time:
+To minimise false positive alerts when enabling feature in production for the first time:
 * set Terraform environment variable for a private dev Slack channel in your pipeline or `tfvars` file
 ```
 slack_channels_dev = ["test_a_records"]